Important Safety Information

 PROCRIT® may cause other serious side effects.
 Seek emergency medical care immediately if you experience any of the following symptoms:

 - Chest pain

-- Sudden numbness or weakness in your face, arm, or leg, especially on one side of your body
+- Numbness or weakness in your face or limbs — especially if it’s only on one side of your body

 - Loss of consciousness

 - Hemodialysis vascular access stops working

 Tell your doctor if you experience any negative side effects.
 You are also encouraged to report such side effects to the Food and Drug Administration (FDA) by visiting www.fda.gov/medwatch, or by calling 1-800-FDA-1088.